Requests & Agreements

 Throughout the semester residence staff will facilitate floor social and educational activities promoting their community theme.

 *When applying for LLCs on eRez (external link) it will take priority over your room and roommate preferences

 Typically housed on a Pitman Hall floor with Apartment rooms.

 Interested in health and wellness?
 Students in this LLC will be interested in various aspects of leading active and healthy lifestyles.
-They will have after-hours access to Toronto Metropolitan athletics facilities, and programs regarding mental and physical health (such as the Movember campaign and cooking demonstrations).
+They will have after-hours access to Toronto Met athletics facilities, and programs regarding mental and physical health (such as the Movember campaign and cooking demonstrations).
 Bring your ideas and passion for a balanced, active lifestyle with the world around you in your new home!